mflowgen/mflowgen/docs/stdlib-openroad.rst

   :width: 400px

-You can cross-check the ``construct-open.py``, the graph visualization, and the `step configuration files
+You can cross-check the ``construct-open.py``, the graph visualization, and the `node configuration files
 <https://github.com/mflowgen/mflowgen/tree/master/steps>`_ to see which
-files are passing between which steps.
+files are passing between which nodes.

 At a high level, the flow relies on setting up a base docker image that has the OpenROAD tool environment installed (``orfs-docker-setup``).
 The